 Described by the Financial Times as the program for "the infantry that wins the war", the Program Management Seminar is aimed at developing operational excellence in business schools and management development institutions and has educated so far over 500 participants from 162 institutions in 41 countries of Europe, Asia, and Africa.

-We welcome applications and invite broader representation from management schools globally to join the discussion and sharing experience.
+We welcome registrations for the next edition of the seminar, taking place on 10-12 April 2024 in Bled, Slovenia and invite broader representation from management schools globally to join the discussion and sharing experience.

 Who is it for?